 In step 1, you create a function, Get-ReskitUser, which creates a set of user objects related to each of the users in your AD.
 In step 2, you use the function to populate an array, $RKUsers, containing users and necessary details needed for your report.

 With step 3, you build the header for the report, and then in step 4, you build a report section on disabled users.
 You use step 4 to add details of disabled user accounts.
-In step 5, you add details of users that have not logged within the last 7 days.
-In step 6, you add details of users what have had more than 5 unsuccessful login attempts.
+In step 5, you add details of users that have not logged on within the last 7 days.
+In step 6, you add details of users who have had more than 5 unsuccessful login attempts.

 The final section of the report lists users that are members of crucial AD groups.
 With step 7, you create a header for this section.
 Then with step 8, you add details of members of these groups.